Ernst Mecklenburg: Biography

-His first political office was that of Mayor of the town of Rehna from 1950 to 1952.
+His first political office was that of mayor of the town of Rehna from 1950 to 1952.
 In 1954, he became district secretary of the DFD in Rostock and in 1963 was made a member of the executive committee of the party.
 He was elected to the Volkskammer as a member of the DFD in 1971.
-In 1982, Mecklenburg succeeded Ernst Goldenbaum as Chairman of the party and served in this capacity until his own retirement from politics due to health reasons.
+In 1982, Mecklenburg succeeded Ernst Goldenbaum as chairman of the party and served in this capacity until his own retirement from politics for health reasons.